Jsans/AzureFunctions/README.md

 # AzureFunctions

-## this is a script I made te setup a azurefunction for presenting analytics results
+## this is a script to setup an Azure function for presenting analytics results

 ### install
 open KUDU